campbells/atrialmtk_CS/README.md

 Install docker: https://docs.docker.com/engine/install/

-To install with sudo access, please follow these steps post-installation:
+For Linux - to install with sudo access, please follow these steps post-installation:

 1. Create the docker group: